 Robotic Process Automation (RPA) is software application to automate multitude of tasks in enterprise environments.
 In the context of software development, RPA helps completing mundane, common and repetitive tasks.
 An RPA tool allows the enterprises to configure and interpret software applications for various tasks such as processing transactions, manipulating data, communicating with other applications and triggering responses.
 RPA solutions make significant impact in enterprise environments ranging from facilitating automatic email responses through bots, automating tasks in ERP systems and many others.

 RPA by automating tasks in enterprises enhances productivity and efficiency while reducing the staffing cost to a minimum.
-Thanks to the implementation of RPA, banks and financial organisations just by applying a few dozens bots can take on multitude of processes and serve millions of customer requests.
-Apart from allowing huge capacity enhancements with no significant cost this helps banks and financial organisations get things done with less employees.
+Thanks to the implementation of RPA, banks and financial organizations just by applying a few dozens bots can take on multitude of processes and serve millions of customer requests.
+Apart from allowing huge capacity enhancements with no significant cost this helps banks and financial organizations get things done with less employees.

 While these big business benefits are already well known about the bots, they can be integrated in a system without involving too much process complexity.
-Bots can easily be integrated in an enterprise system without causing any disruption in the present software systems that the organisations are using.
+Bots can easily be integrated in an enterprise system without causing any disruption in the present software systems that the organizations are using.
 On the other hand, by automating the mundane and low-key tasks the businesses can always make their processes better and more efficient.

 The RPA can further add value to the enterprises by combining the power of latest cognitive technologies such as natural language processing (NLP), speech recognition, machine learning, etc. While automation is already taking place across enterprises, intelligent automation is further widening the scope of automating tasks.
 Instead of only automating simple and repetitive tasks, intelligent automation with these technologies can help automating many complex and demanding tasks as well.